GEIGEIGEIST/KLOTZ/readme.md

 [Here](/PCB/) you can find the KiCad files and Gerbers for the KLOTZ.

+## SWITCHPLATE

+And [here](/switchplate/) is the switchplate, which you should use, if you plan to use hotswap sockets.

+## KNOB

+You can use pretty much any knob, which works with EC12 encoder, but [here](/knob/) you can find one, I designed for the KLOTZ.

 ## BUILD GUIDE

 The build guide for the KLOTZ can be found [here](/docs/buildguide.md).